projectdiscovery/pdtm/README.md

 <tr>
 <td>

-> **Note**:
+> **Notes**:

-> *Currently, projects are installed by downloading the released project binary.
+> - *Currently, projects are installed by downloading the released project binary.
 This means that projects can only be installed on the platforms for which binaries have been published.*
+> - *The path $HOME/.pdtm/go/bin is added to the $PATH variable by default*

 </table>
 </tr>